A few years back, I decided to brew some mead. I find the fermenting process fascinating, but don’t enjoy alcohol much.

 Maybe, our agricultural and food processing methods interfere with natural processes that support and replenish those symbiotic microbial relationships.

-In my situation, I had been healthy and hadn’t used any antibiotics or any kind of medications for more than two decades.
+In my situation, I was healthy and hadn’t used any antibiotics or any kind of medications for more than two decades.
 How my system got so far out of balance, I don’t know.
 Could it have been the beekeeping chemicals/drugs I was exposed to when keeping commercial bees?
 Something to think about!

 But restoring that balance is what makes the use of probiotics so profoundly effective on humans.